 From there, probiotics may help support microbial balance during times when the digestive system is challenged by stress, diet changes, travel, or workload.

-Use this section as a guide to the most important probiotic supplement questions for horses:
+Use the guides below to explore the most important probiotic supplement questions for horses:

-Probiotics are commonly used during feed transitions, travel, competition, stress, or when signs such as loose manure or poor feed efficiency appear.
+Probiotics are commonly used during feed transitions, travel, competition, stress, or when signs such as loose manure, gas, or poor feed efficiency appear.

 No. Many horses use probiotics selectively during periods of digestive stress, while others may not need them regularly.

-Probiotics supply beneficial microorganisms, while prebiotics provide nutrients that help support beneficial microbes in the digestive tract.
+Probiotics supply beneficial microorganisms, while prebiotics provide nutrients that help support beneficial microbes already present in the digestive tract.

-They may be useful during training, travel, and competition because digestive stability can influence energy use, recovery, and performance consistency.
+They may support digestive stability during training, travel, and competition because gut health influences energy use, hydration, recovery, and performance consistency.